 During these unprecedented times, we’re here to help the students in your life stay engaged through jazz education.
 This summer, we’re offering a series of live online educational activities to help students across the United States and around the world learn about jazz–100% for free!

 10-Week Online Educational Series, June 25 – August 27

-The Herbie Hancock Institute of Jazz will host a 10-week BeBop to Hip-Hop Masterclass Series at no cost to participants for up to 100 students across the country.
-Aspiring producers, musicians and rappers will create music with guidance from renowned music industry professionals.
-Students will have opportunities to collaborate virtually on original music projects.
+The Herbie Hancock Institute of Jazz is hosting a 10-week BeBop to Hip-Hop Masterclass Series at no cost to participants for up to 100 students across the country.
+Aspiring producers, musicians and rappers create music with guidance from renowned music industry professionals, and collaborate virtually on original music projects.
 Read the full announce.

 The program is geared toward students from grades 9 through 12 and accepts aspiring: